Circassia: King Inal the Great

 Inal is called the "Prince of Princes" by Circassians and Abkhazians, because he united all Circassian tribes and established the Circassian state.
 According to popular belief, Inal is the ancestor of Kabardian, Besleney, Chemguy and Hatuqwai princes.

 Inal, who during the 1400s owned land in the Taman peninsula, established an army consisting mostly of the Khegayk tribe and declared that his goal was to unite the Circassians, which were divided into many states at that time, under a single state, and after declaring his own princedom, conquered all of Circassia one by one.

 Circassian nobles and princes tried to prevent Inal's rise, but in a battle near the Msimta River, 30 Circassian lords were defeated by Inal and his supporters.
 Ten of them were executed, while the remaining twenty lords took an oath of allegiance and joined the forces of Inal's new state.
 Inal, who ruled Western Circassia, established the Kabarda region in Eastern Circassia in 1434 and drove the Crimean Tatar tribes in the Circassian lands to the north of the Kuban River in 1438, and as a result of his effective expansions, he was ruling all of the Circassian land.

 The capital of this new Circassian state founded by Inal became the city of Shanjir, built in the Taman region where he was born and raised.
 Although the exact location of the city of Shanjir is unknown, the most supported theory is that it is the Krasnaya Batareya district, which fits the descriptions of the city made by Klarapoth and Pallas.

 Although he united the Circassians, Inal still wanted to include the cousin people, the Abkhaz, in his state.
 Abkhaz dynasties Chachba and Achba announced that they would side with Inal in a possible war.
 Inal, who won the war in Abkhazia, officially conquered Northern Abkhazia and the Abkhaz people recognized the rule of Inal, and Inal finalized his rule in Abkhazia.
 One of the stars on the flag of Abkhazia represents Inal.

-Inal divided his lands between his sons and grandchildren in 1453 and died in 1458.
+Inal divided his lands between his sons in 1453 and died in 1458.
 Following this, Circassian tribal principalities were established.
-Some of these are Chemguy founded by Temruk, Besleney founded by Beslan, Kabardia founded by Qabard, and Shapsug founded by Zanoko.
+Some of these are Chemguy founded by Chemrug, Besleney founded by Beslan, Kabardia founded by Tabulda and Zhaney founded by Zan.

 According to the Abkhaz claim, Inal died in North Abkhazia.
 Although most sources cite this theory, researches and searches in the region have shown that Inal's tomb is not here.
 According to Russian explorer and archaeologist Evgeniy Dimitrievich Felitsin, Inal's tomb is not in Abkhazia.
 In a map published in 1882, Felitsin has shown great importance to Inal, and placed his grave in the Ispravnaya region in Karachay-Cherkessia, not in Abkhazia.
 He added that there are ancient sculptures, mounds, tombs, churches, castles and ramparts in this area, which would be an ideal tomb for someone like Inal.

 At the end of the 15th century, a detailed description of Circassia and of its inhabitants was made by Genovese traveller and ethnographer Giorgio Interiano.